List of Kolkata Metro stations: Operational

+Under construction

 Kolkata Metro is undergoing a significant expansion, with an additional line (Pink Line) in the planning stages.
-There is ongoing work on four existing lines (Purple Line, Yellow Line and Orange Line) to complete their planned length.
+There is ongoing work on three existing lines (Purple Line, Yellow Line and Orange Line) to complete their planned length.
 Once all construction phases are finished, the Kolkata Metro network will gain 48 additional stations, currently 19 stations are under construction and 29 stations are in the planning stage.
 Here is the list of all planned and under construction stations along with their respective lines.